roeger/icaps25.github.io/content/organization/roles_and_guidelines.md

 into one main document, balancing the differing opinions and adding your own where necessary.
 When opinions conflict, look at the PC’s expertise in the area to disambiguate, or look at the paper to verify which position seems more justifiable.
 We note that your own opinion may be in conflict with that of the reviewers.
 This conflict needs to be addressed via discussion on the OpenReview system.
-Challenge the PCs opinions and comments that are in conflict with yours in a respectful and factual manner, or for which you find are not substantiated by the facts of the paper or do not follow logically from these.
+Challenge the Reviewers opinions and comments that are in conflict with yours, or you find are not substantiated by the facts of the paper or do not follow logically from these, in a respectful and factual manner.
 We suggest that your meta-review contains at least the following three
 sections: “Strengths”, “For Improvement” and “Recommendation”.

 8. Make a recommendation on whether to accept or reject the paper.
-Justify your recommendations based on the ICAPS-25 conditions for acceptance.
+Justify your recommendations based on the [ICAPS-25 conditions for acceptance](/organization/conditions_for_acceptance).
 In other words, look at the conditions for acceptance and see if it matches the points you see in front of you.

 9. Edit your meta-review.
 The authors will read it if the paper is rejected in Phase 1, and it is meant to provide a roadmap for them to improve their paper, so it is good to take a kind, but objective tone.